-Richard Charles Whittington, otherwise known as Dick, 84, and his wife Beryl, 85, moved to Bournville Gardens Village three years ago.
+Richard Charles Whittington, otherwise known as Dick, 84, and his wife Beryl, 85, moved to Bournville Gardens Village over three years ago.
 Dick explains the benefits of living here and owning their own flat:

 'We moved from Kings Norton where we lived for 47 years and brought up three boys.
 All three of our sons have since moved away, our eldest lives in Wellington, New Zealand, our middle son in Victoria, Canada, and our youngest in North Derbyshire.
 It was a biggish semi-detached house with a large garden.
 It was about twelve months or so before we moved that we realised that the house was starting to become too much work.

 Beryl has osteoporosis in the spine and a couple of damaged vertebrae and is therefore limited in what she can do.
 I have had both hips replaced twice.
 I have a lot of weakness in my limbs and lots of scarring.
 So living in a fairly big house was becoming more than we could manage.
 But I had to convince Beryl that it would be much less demanding here.